 Agave mapisaga var. mapisaga, Agave mapisaga var. lisa, Agave salmiana var. angustifolia, Agave salmiana var. recurvata

-Agave mapisaga is a large succulent, up to 8 feet (2.4 m) tall, with thick, gray-green leaves held in an open, sprawling rosette with few offsets.
-The leaves are rough to the touch, up to 9 feet (2.7 m) long and arch upwards.
-They have few teeth along the margins and a large, dark brown terminal spine.
-It produces an enormous flower spike, up to 26 feet (7.6 m) tall, holding lateral peduncles of yellow flowers.
+Agave mapisaga is a large succulent that forms rosettes of thick gray-green spiny leaves.
+The rosettes grow up to 8.2 feet (2.5 m) tall and 14.8 feet (4.5 m) in diameter.
+The leaves are up to 8.2 feet (2.5 m) long, up to 1 foot (30 cm) wide, rough to the touch, and arch upwards.
+They have few teeth along the margins and a large dark brown terminal spine.
+Mature rosette produces an up to 30 feet (9.1 m) tall flower spike, holding lateral peduncles of yellow flowers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).